swtanggara/IntoItIf/README.md

 var updateResult = Update<MyEntity, MyDto, MyUpdateInterceptor>.Handle(dto, ctok);
 ```

-Yes, of course, you will ask what `MyCreateInterceptor`, `MyDeleteInterceptor`, `MyReadLookupInterceptor`,
+Yes, of course, you will ask: what `MyCreateInterceptor`, `MyDeleteInterceptor`, `MyReadLookupInterceptor`,
 `MyReadOneInterceptor`, `MyReadOneInterceptor`, `MyReadPagedInterceptor`, and `MyUpdateInterceptor` are all about.
 It's your task to find what they are....